Assistant Professor in the Practice of Design, Carnegie Mellon University

 I teach design and lead research initiatives towards the betterment of society (or at least I try).
 Designers shape many things: the built world of information, objects, architecture, cities, and environments, as well as intangible things like experiences people have with digital platforms, patient experiences in a hospital, or how people make their way through an airport.

-Designers can work inside disciplines, but the most effective ones work across boundaries, harnessing the best ideas from the sciences, humanities, business, and public policy.
+Designers can work inside disciplines, but the most effective ones work across boundaries, harnessing the best ideas from the humanities, sciences, business, policy and government.
 The designer of the 21st century is emerging as a facilitator for advancement, working to bring about positive change in some of the most wickedly complex circumstances.
 Designers are great at making connections, challenging conventions, and leading collective action.
 Designers are advocates for people and the planet.

-Third and fourth order design, primarily focusing on the research and design of services and experiences in the present and sustainable systems for the future.
+Third and fourth order design, primarily focusing on the research and design of interactions and experiences in the present, and holistic, sustainable systems for the future.

-Travel; Photography; Urban Design and Urban Planning; International Affairs and Foreign Service; Middle East and Arab Issues; Progressive Politics; Journalism and News Media; Buddhism; New York; life, people, i'm interested in everything.
+Travel; Photography; Urban Design and Urban Planning; International Development and Foreign Service; Middle East and Arab Affairs; Progressive Politics; Journalism and News Media; Buddhism; New York; life, people, i'm interested in everything.

 • “Eventually, Everything Connects”